 A steel forged fence of decorative iron.

 When the Boer war began Tasmania was a self-governing British Colony.
 Within a fortnight of the declaration of war, Tasmania sent troops, enthusiastically.
+When the war ended Tasmania was a state of Australia.

-Queen Victoria died.
-The Victorian age ended.
+During the Boer War Federation occurred and Queen Victoria died.
+The Victorian age ended and Australia began.

 Two Tasmanians received the Victoria Cross in the Boer War.
 They fought as Tasmanians not Australians.